puppetlabs-toy-chest/puppetlabs-openstack/README.md

 ##Overview

 The Puppetlabs havana module is used to deploy a multi-node installation of OpenStack havana.
+This is a pre-release version as I tidy up some loose ends.

 ##Module Description